 - 5.1 West Midlands Fire & Rescue Authority has a legal duty to provide an efficient, safe and effective fire and rescue service.
-The key priorities are:- - Prevention Safer and healthier communities - Protection stronger business communities - Response dealing effectively with emergencies - 5.2 These form the basis of the Authority's Corporate Strategy known as The Plan 2016-2019 which sets out the outcomes and priorities based on the Community Safety Strategy.
+The key priorities are:- - Prevention Safer and healthier communities - Protection stronger business communities - Response dealing effectively with emergencies - 5.2 These form the basis of the Authority's Corporate Strategy known as The Plan 2018-2021 which sets out the outcomes and priorities based on the Community Safety Strategy.
 The five-minute attendance standard lies at the heart of the Service Delivery Model.
-The model shows how staff provide the core prevention, protection and response services to make the West Midlands safer, stronger and healthier. - 5.3 Grant Thornton, the Authority's External Auditors, published the Audit Findings Report for its 2014/2015 audit work which reported an unqualified opinion on the financial statements.
-It also issued an unqualified value for money conclusion stating that the Authority had adequate arrangements to secure economy, efficiency and effectiveness in the use of resources.
+The model shows how staff provide the core prevention, protection and response services to make the West Midlands safer, stronger and healthier. - 5.3 Grant Thornton, the Authority's External Auditors, published the Audit Findings Report for its 2017/2018 audit work which reported an unqualified opinion on the financial statements.
+It also issued an unqualified value for money conclusion stating that the Authority had proper arrangements in all significant respects to ensure it delivered value for money in the use of resources.